What Are the Signs You Need to Consult an Orthopedic Surgeon?

 1. Poor Posture While Sitting

-Slouching at your desk or looking down at your phone strains your shoulder muscles and upper back.
+Slouching at your desk or looking down at your phone your shoulder muscles and upper back.

 Over time, this leads to: